shopsys/shopsys/docs/cookbook/adding-a-new-entity.md

 }
 ```

+!!! tip
-*Note: We recommend you to check this migration whether everything is set as expected.
-If the system doesn't generate the migration, the entity is probably in an incorrect namespace or has wrong Doctrine annotation mapping.*
+    We recommend you to check this migration whether everything is set as expected.
+    If the system doesn't generate the migration, the entity is probably in an incorrect namespace or has wrong Doctrine annotation mapping.

 ## 4. Add default salesmen